ninjafiveo/Django-LinkedIn/Z_Notes on Django/setting_up_virtual_environment.md

 Setting up a virtual environment in Python is a fundamental skill that helps in managing project-specific dependencies without affecting the global Python setup.
 Here's a comprehensive step-by-step guide to do just that:

-#Prerequisites
+# Prerequisites
 Ensure you have Python installed on your system.
 You can verify this by running python --version or python3 --version in your terminal (Command Prompt, PowerShell, or a Unix shell).

-Step 1: Install virtualenv (Optional) virtualenv is a tool to create isolated Python environments.
+# Step 1: Install virtualenv (Optional)
+virtualenv is a tool to create isolated Python environments.
 If it's not installed, you can install it using pip, the Python package manager.
 In your terminal, run:

-pip install virtualenv
+### pip install virtualenv

 or, if you have both Python 2 and 3 installed:

-pip3 install virtualenv
+### pip3 install virtualenv

-Step 2: Create a Virtual Environment
+# Step 2: Create a Virtual Environment
 Navigate to your project directory in the terminal, where you want to create a virtual environment.
 Then, run:

-virtualenv venv
+### virtualenv venv

 Here, venv is the name of your virtual environment.
 You can name it anything, but venv is a common convention.
 If you're using Python 3, you can also use the built-in venv module:

-python -m venv venv
+### python -m venv venv

 or for Python 3 explicitly:

 python3 -m venv venv

-Step 3: Activate the Virtual Environment
+# Step 3: Activate the Virtual Environment
 To activate the virtual environment and start using it, you'll need to run a script from the virtual environment's bin (Unix/Linux/macOS) or Scripts (Windows) directory.

-source venv/bin/activate
+### source venv/bin/Activate

 On Windows Command Prompt, use: cmd

-.\venv\Scripts\activate
+### .\venv\Scripts\Activate
+... or whaterver you named the virtual environment
+### .\virtuoso\Scripts\Activate
 On Windows PowerShell, the command might be slightly different, or you may need to change the execution policy to run scripts.
 Use: powershell